 Librarian tip Be generous with your face oils and use a fresh newly applied mask.
-Once your facial oil is absorbed or sheet mask dries out, you may feel your skin is being tugged by the tools.
+Once your facial oil is absorbed or the sheet mask dries out, you may feel the tools are tugging your skin.
 When this happens, you should reconsider re-applying the oil or stop doing it to prevent skin tugging.

-2. Use them in outward and upwardmotions!
+2. Use them in outward and upward motions!
 Gravity has done enough for our skin and causes the sagging of our skin and we don’t want to add that by pulling our skin down with Gua Sha.
-Make sure to always use this in one outward or upward movement!
+Make sure always to use this in outward or upward movements!

-4. For additional benefit, you can apply agentle static pressure on several acupressureareas using the smaller tip of your Gua Sha tools.
-Acupressure points are located around the temple, in between the brows, the edge of our nose, and along the jawline area.
-This technique, just like Gua Sha is also a great way to improve lymphatic drainage and circulation
+4. For additional benefit, you can apply gentle static pressure on several acupressure areas using the smaller tip of your Gua Sha tools.
+Acupressure points are located around the temple, between the brows, the edge of our nose, and along the jawline area.
+This technique, just like Gua Sha, is also a great way to improve lymphatic drainage and circulation.

 5. You may feel increased of warmth and a decent amount of redness on your skin.
 When you experience any pain or excessive redness, it means that you’ve been overdoing it.

-Librarian tip: You can also use this it on another part of your body.
-Any part in specific that are prone to soreness.
-Make sure to apply oils or body lotion to allow some slip while you’re scraping them with your Gua Sha tool
+Librarian tip: You can also use this on another part of your body—any areas that are prone to soreness.
+Make sure to apply oils or body lotion to allow some slip while you're scraping them with your Gua Sha tool.

-You can incorporate Gua Sha to your daily skincare routine.
-You can do it either day or night depending on your major concern.
+You can incorporate Gua Sha into your daily skincare routine.
+Depending on your primary concern, you can do it either day or night.
 If you have an issue with a puffy face, you can use them in the morning.
 But if you are dealing with tense facial muscles, you can use them at night.
-You can even use it while you’re watching your favorite show or reading your favorite book!
+You can even use it while you're watching your favourite show or reading your favourite book!